Who’s ready for a hand embroidery pattern freebie? 🙂

 If you’re satisfied with the look of the leaves as they are after this step, you can skip the next step!
 I just wanted to add a bit more colour and texture to mine.

-Using #3011, make a straight stitch down the middle of the leaf.
+Using #3011, make a straight stitch down the middle of the leaf for the main vein.
 I also added two very small stitches on either side, also on a slight angle.

 3. The Flowers